rschristopher/ischristtrue.com/src/ancient-views/index.md

 To an enlightenment-era rationalist this would all seem absurd, but that's because rationalism fails to account for this very real phenomena.
 However, if we look to ancient worldviews then this all makes perfect sense.
-This absurdity merely reflects the ancient gender roles resurfacing, specifically where men and women become playthings of ancient gods.
+The absurd behavior merely reflects the ancient gender roles resurfacing, specifically where men and women become playthings of ancient gods.

 We can find the "battle of the sexes" rhetoric emerging in the industrial revolution and in the so-called age of enlightenment.
 Importantly, this rhetoric did not exist in early Christianity nor in Judaism.

-The industrial revolution increasingly took fathers out of the family business (mostly farms) and into factories, a trend we see exacerbated during periods such as the
+The industrial revolution increasingly took fathers out of the family business (mostly farms) and put them into factories, a trend we see exacerbated during periods such as the
  *Great Depression*
  (where tractors changed the economic reality of family farms).
 And as this trend continued (breaking up families) so too emerged feminist attacks on masculinity.